-There is a wide range of age estimates for Y-chromosome haplogroups connected to estimates for expansion of modern Proto-Eurasians.
-See for example
+Range of age estimates for Y-chromosome and mtDNA haplogroups connected to estimates for expansion of modern Proto-Eurasians (non-African).
+See for example (BP = before present):

 - Francalacci et al. 2013: F-R haplogroup ca. 110,000 years